saucynandhu/your-life-in-numbers/README.md

 ## 💬 Feedback and Ideas

-We’d love to hear from you!
+I would love to hear from you!
 If you have suggestions for additional stats or improvements, feel free to open an issue or submit a pull request.

 ---